HSchmale16/Holiday-Lights-Display-System/README.md

 # Important notes
 * MP3 Files are not supported.
 Use ogg or wav files instead.
-* The source code in the arduino folder is meant to be uploaded to an arduino.
+* The source code in the arduino folder is meant to be uploaded to an arduino or other arduino compatible microcontroller.
 You'll need to modify the IP, Port and MAC_ADDRESS vars for you LAN.
+As well as how many channels are being ran on that controller.
+* Note flags to glog have to be set through enviroment variables

 #How To Build
 This is written with assumption that you're running a Fedora or yum based distro.